Culex pipiens: Swarming patterns

-Swarming is not essential to mating for C.pipiens, as lab experiments have demonstrated that successful mating can occur in laboratory settings, where swarming patterns are unattainable.
+Swarming is not essential to mating for C. pipiens, as lab experiments have demonstrated that successful mating can occur in laboratory settings, where swarming patterns are unattainable.
 C. pipiens mating can occur as a female is resting.
-However, there has been evidence found linked to how swarming patterns do operate, when present in certain C. pipiens populations.
-The position of the sun has an effect on C. pipiens swarming patterns.
+However, there has been evidence found linked to how swarming patterns do operate, when present in certain populations.
+The position of the sun has an effect on swarming patterns.
 Light patterns associated with both sunset and sunrise can cause swarming to develop.
-Swarms develop usually to a distinct marker, in which C. pipiens use as a common metric to denote where swarming should occur.
+Swarms develop usually to a distinct marker, which C. pipiens use as a common metric to denote where swarming should occur.
 Within these swarm formations, C. pipiens have been observed to move around in elliptical loop patterns.

 Autogeny

-Autogeny describes C.pipiens’ ability to lay eggs without prior consumption of blood.
+Autogeny is the ability to lay eggs without prior consumption of blood.
 This trait varies across the C. pipiens complex, and could limit transmission of pathogens since females do not risk food contamination in order to lay eggs.

 Disease vectors

 Mosquito-borne diseases are widespread throughout the globe.
 According to the World Health Organization, these diseases affected nearly 350 million people worldwide in 2017.
 Culex pipiens is one of the many members of the mosquito family that is a carrier of disease.
 Specifically, C. pipiens are well known carriers of West Nile virus, Saint Louis encephalitis viruses, avian malaria (Plasmodium relictum), and filarial worms.

-Cu. pipiens is not a vector of P. homocircumflexum, a parasite of unknown vector which is only known to be unable to get beyond the oocyst stage in this and several other mosquitoes.
+Culex pipiens is not a vector of P. homocircumflexum, a parasite of unknown vector which is only known to be unable to get beyond the oocyst stage in this and several other mosquitoes.